castrogarciajs/data-analyst-with-google/README.md

 - Analyze data to answer questions
 - Share data through the art of visualization
 - Data analysis with R programming
-- Google Data Analytics Capstone: Complete a Case Study
+- Google Data Analytics Capstone: Complete a Case Study.